UVADS/orientation-technical/README.md

 * [ ] session 1 - warm up, we need to make a data set, volunteer to fill out the surve on the big screen and i coach you through it

 # orientation-technical
-**Executive Summary** This repo contains the materials for the UVADS residential technical orientation.
-Chief of which is a checklist of items to complete before classes begin.
+**Executive Summary** This repo contains the materials for the UVADS MSDS residential technical orientation.
+The goal of this orientation is for every student to complete the checklist.
 Supplemental materials are linked to help complete the checklist.

+## Goal
-There is also a schedule of synchronous session to help complete the checklist.
+The goal for orientation is for every student to complete the checklist.

 ## The Checklist